Dandruff and thinning hair can be irritating and embarrassing for many people. The good news is homemade treatments can be very effective.

 -Hot water as needed

 Combine the olive oil, coconut milk, and water.
-Usually, whisking them together works well enough, but sometimes I use a hand blender to make sure theyโre well combined.
+Usually, whisking them together works well enough.
+But sometimes, I use a hand blender to make sure they’re well combined.

 Apply the mixture to your scalp and work the mask through your hair.
 Massage into your scalp and bring any extra mask out to the ends of your hair.
-Leave on for 10โ15 minutes and then follow with shampoo to rinse the mask off.
+Leave on for 10–15 minutes and then follow with shampoo to rinse the mask off.
 Shampoo and condition as usual.

-Store in the refrigerator and use within 3โ4 days.
+Store in the refrigerator and use within 3–4 days.

 3. Hydrating Peppermint Spray

 Peppermint is a powerhouse in the DIY dandruff treatment department.
-Rosemary has been used in hair loss treatments [source].
 Mint cleanses the scalp and helps shed the buildup of dead skin in the hair follicles while stimulating and encouraging hair growth.
-Plus, this smells amazing, thanks to the loads of herbs used!

 -1 cup of boiling water